Changes are coming to Find A Grave. See a preview now.

 | [Add to MyFriends]|

 The attached photo is from 411 N. Wilmington St. Raleigh NC, my mother's childhood home.
 A home which no longer exists along with many others in the surrounding area between Peace College and the State Capitol.|

-I have a interest in Wake Co genealogy researching primarily family connections here for the last 5 years.
+I have primarily been researching ties to Wake County families and their intertwining branches for the last six years.
 My surnames include Carver, Gill, John Davis d Aug 1829, Dunn, High, Horn, Moring,and Taylor(Nash Co) maternal line.

-Surnames in Rockingham and Caswell Co Alcorn AKA Alcon,Betts,Fitzgerald,Mills,Nunnally,Powell,Robertson,Stubblefield paternal line and so many more families with ties to these counties and beyond.
+Surnames in Rockingham and Caswell Co include Alcorn AKA Alcon,Betts,Fitzgerald,Mills,Nunnally,Powell,Robertson,Stubblefield paternal line.

 A resident of Somerset Co, NJ for 28 years.